 Monroe came to our attention in The Guardian, when she acknowledged in candid fashion her struggles with alcoholism.
-A direct result of the stresses of austerity.
+One of the effects of the stresses of austerity.

 And ever since that piece she’s cropped up everywhere, over the last few weeks appearing on national TV and furthering her YouTube channel.

 Asides from her efforts to help people and be super cool at it, Monroe is very bloody eye-catching (apologies for the male gaze there), and we’re big fans of her 10/10 excellence as a human being.